For the individual

 For an overview of experiences with public value in practice, also see the “Zeitschrift für Organisationsentwicklung (2013).
 Was wirklich zählt.
 Organisationen entdecken ihren Public Value, 4.” http://www.zoe-online.org/fruehere-ausgaben_2013-04-was-wirklich-zaehlt.html

-The list of organizations increased from 62 to a total of 117 companies and organizations; for example, international companies and the biggest family-owned enterprises were added.
-Before companies and organizations were included in the main survey, a population-representative sample evaluated their familiarity.
-Only organizations with a sufficient degree of familiarity managed to make it to the main survey, which is why a few companies and organizations used in 2014 no longer form part of the Public Value Atlas 2015.
+The list of surveyed organizations has been adapted by including organizations such as churches.
+In contrast, digital organizations, which were the main focus in 2017, were not included in the survey again this time.
+Prior to the inclusion, a population-representative sample evaluated their level of familiarity.
+Only organizations with a sufficient degree of familiarity were incorporated in the main survey, which is why a few companies and organizations included in 2014, 2015 or 2017 are no longer form part of the Public Value Atlas 2019.

-The first Public Value Atlas Germany was published at the end of October 2015.
+The first Public Value Atlas Germany was published in October 2015 and the second one in May 2019.
 This enables transnational identification of the differences and the similarities in the evaluation process.
 For example, it is interesting to compare the evaluations of international companies evaluated in Switzerland and in Germany, as well as to compare single industries, in terms of their cultural priorities.

 The results show that the population attributes a higher public value contribution score to social sector organizations.
 Large multinational companies are at a disadvantage here.
 But ultimately all categories of organizations either have a positive, or a negative, influence on social wellbeing, and they should therefore be evaluated according to the same evaluation standards.
 We included filter options in the data visualization to allow comparison within certain sectors and industries.